Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

+Since the communication costs of the three algorithms under comparison on non-IID data are exactly the same as on IID data (refer to Table \ref{table:iid_commu}), here we focus on the influence of the non-IID data for classification tasks.

-The boxplots of data distributions with different $N_c$ are depicted in Fig. \ref{Nc}, where the y-axis represents the sample label (0-9).
-As shown in the figure, the original distribution of training and test data are IID.
-Specifically, the data distribution is IID in the case of $N_c$ = 10, which means that each client has a IID subset of the entire dataset (refer to the plot right).
-However, when the $N_c$ = 2, the samples on each client are divided according to the label, which is non-IID, and has no overlap with other clients.
-Similarly, the samples in all clients are non-IID when $N_c$ = 5, but there are some overlaps in data between clients.
-Clearly, the data distribution can be regarded as non-IID when $N_c$ is smaller than the number of total classes categories of the training data.
-In this case, the local stochastic gradient cannot be considered as an unbiased estimate of the global gradient with non-IID settings.
+In federated learning, the data distribution is considered to be non-IID when $N_c$ is smaller than the number of total classes in the training data.
+The data distributions used in the following experiments are depicted in Fig. \ref{fig:non-iid-dis}, where the y-axis represents the sample label (0-9).
+As shown in the right panel of the figure, the original distributions of training and test data are IID.
+That is, when $N_c$ equals 10, where each client has an IID subset of the entire dataset.
+When the $N_c$ = 2, the samples on each client are divided according to the label, which is non-IID.
+Similarly, the samples in all clients are non-IID when $N_c$ is equal to 5, but there are some overlaps in data between the clients.

-Although FedAvg and T-FedAvg have achieved satisfactory test accuracies on IID data, a significant degradation of the test performance of FedAvg and T-FedAvg is observed on non-IID data, which is illustrated in Fig. \ref{reduction} and Table. \ref{Tab03}.
-Note that 10 clients are selected with full participation and no pre-training model is used during the training, which means that the participating ratio $\lambda$ is 1 for the purpose of investigating the impact of $N_c$ for the non-IID setting.

-However, as mentioned in the previous work \cite{mcmahan2016communication}, federated learning suffers from extremely non-IID data distribution.
-When $N_c$ = 2 and 5, each client is randomly assigned 2 and 5 classes, respectively, both methods work well on MNIST, although there is an acceptable performance degradation.
-Nevertheless, a significant reduction in the test accuracy on CIFAR10 is observed for both methods when $N_c$ = 2, and increasing $N_c$ from 2 to 5 can effectively alleviate the degeneration.

-As we all know, the intricate features of CIFAR10 makes it more difficult to train the model than MNIST.
-Therefore, the performance gap on MNIST when $N_c$ = 2 and 5 is smaller than that on CIFAR10.
-And during the training process, T-FedAvg outperforms the standard FedAvg in terms of convergence speed, and is similar to that of the baseline method at the earlier stage.

-Theoretically, since T-FedAvg could reduce the upstream and downstream communication costs, we can increase the number of clients or communication rounds within the same constraint of budgets to alleviate the performance degeneration.
-Recently, a method which shares partial selected IID data to alleviate the performance degeneration has also been proposed \cite{zhao2018federated}.
-Although the method has certain limitations (e.g., the way of generating the shared dataset and the over-fitting problems introduced by the shared dataset), it is still an promising solution.
+The experimental results are presented in Table \ref{table:non-iid-acc}.
+These results indicate that T-FedAvg performs either comparably well or even better than FedAvg and CMFL on both MNIST and CIFAR10.
+In particular, T-FedAvg has achieved 5.22\% and 6.43\% performance enhancement, respectively, compared with FedAvg and CMFL on CIFAR10 when $N_c=5$.
+In the following, we provide some empirical analysis of why quantization might enhance the learning performance on non-IID data.